smeetvikani/smeetvikani.github.io/_posts/2018-6-5-Twitch-Comments-Natural-Language-Processing.md

 ![Sklearn logo](http://downloadforpc.net/Metis/fle/coefs.png)

-Below is an overview of how topics and volumn of comments were linked to find insightful footage.
+Below is an overview of how topics and Dependent of comments were linked to find insightful footage.

-1. First Graph is a Rolling Mean grpah of comment volume.
+1. First Graph is a Rolling Mean volume of comment volume.
 2. Second Graph is the Selected 4/32 topics plotted on the video timeline.

 ![Sklearn logo](http://downloadforpc.net/Metis/fle/VideoTimeLine.jpeg)
+graph

 ### <a name="section-e"></a> Future Plans:

 Facial Analysis of the Twitch Player to Record Emotions of the player.
-This would provide us with valuable insight on what is transpiring in the gameply.
+This would provide us with valuable insight on what is transpiring in the gameplay.

-Amazon Rekognition was able to dected that player looked surprised with 75% accuracy.
+Amazon Rekognition was able to detected that player looked surprised with 75% accuracy.
 This information would be very insightful, when linked with the app.

 ![Sklearn logo](http://downloadforpc.net/Metis/fle/facial_analysis.jpeg)